-In preparation for the trip, we got very useful information about the Abisko Tourist Station, and also about hiking trails in Abisko National Park and necessary equipment, from the Swedish Tourist Association (Svenska Turist Föreningen – STF).
-We joined STF, which is obligatory for getting access to the many more or less primitive huts where we would spend the nights between our approximately 20 km daily hikes on our long trek to Kebnekajse, the highest mountain in Sweden.
+In preparation for the trip, we got very useful information about the Abisko Tourist Station, and also about hiking trails in Abisko National Park from the Swedish Tourist Association (Svenska Turist Föreningen – STF).
+We and necessary equipment, and we joined STF, which is obligatory for getting access to the many more or less primitive huts where we would spend the nights between our approximately 20 km daily hikes on what is called Kunbgsleden.
+Our final goal on our long trek was Kebnekajse, the highest mountain in Sweden.

 There were four of us, Mother, our stepfather, Arne, my sister Gun and myself.
 It was to be a train trip of two nights and one day, with a day’s stopover in Stockholm to see family.